This page was last updated on October 230, 2020. Links and information may not be accurate for elections other than the 2020 general election.

-- Studio 1 TV of Marshall has videos available of local debates and discussions, including the Lyon County Sheriff Candidate Discussion, Child Care Town Hall Meeting, and October 22nd’s MN House 16A and 22A Candidate Debate, and October 25th’s Marshall Area Local Candidate Forum.
+- Studio 1 TV of Marshall has videos available of local debates and discussions, including the 2020 House & Senate Candidates Forum and the 2020 Marshall Mayoral & School Board Candidates Forum.
 Check out their YouTube page for more videos.

 - The Marshall Independent has featured a variety of articles about local candidates and the voting process.
 Try searching their page with keywords like “candidate” or “election.”
-Copies of their 2018 voter information insert are available to read at your local library.
+Issues of the Marshall Independent can also be read at the library.

-- The Star Tribune and Minnesota Public Radio have portals for election-related stories and information.
+- The Star Tribune, MinnPost, and Minnesota Public Radio have portals for election-related stories and information.